HelgaSen/Workshop3/Instruction_git.md

 ## Changes list review

-Git allows you to look through all saved changes and even shift betweem whem.
+Git allows you to look through all saved changes and even shift betweem them.

 All changes you've made (commited) recorded in changes list called log.